What Is a 501(c)(6) Membership Based Nonprofit?

 - Must be a membership organization and have a significant base of membership support.
-The IRS stipulates that membership support can be derived from any income from the performance of the organization’s exempt functions or from substantially related activities, and contributions from the general public.
+The IRS stipulates that membership support can be derived from any income due to the performance of the organization’s exempt functions, from substantially related activities, and contributions from the general public.
 However, unrelated income should be excluded when measuring the extent of membership support.
-Unrelated income is that derived from activities not related to the organization’s exempt purpose.
+Unrelated income derives from activities not related to the organization’s exempt purpose.

 - Must not be organized for profit.

 - No part of net earnings may inure to the benefit of a shareholder or individual.